codepath/android_guides/Book-Search-Tutorial.md

 <a href="http://imgur.com/3odnsIE"><img src="http://i.imgur.com/3odnsIEl.png" title="source: imgur.com" /></a>

-We'll use the following placeholder image when the cover image is not available.
+We'll use the following image when the cover image is not available.

 <a href="http://imgur.com/DTkTKtI"><img src="http://i.imgur.com/DTkTKtIl.png" title="source: imgur.com" /></a>